 Tombs & Treasure also has some role-playing elements.
 At predetermined times, the characters actually level up, gaining more health and attack power.
 The "random encounters" in this game are also predetermined, and incredibly sparse.
 During these battles, it is impossible to heal, although fleeing is possible.
 After each battle, the characters are fully healed.
 Fighting is done with either the characters' bare hands, or the sword (if it is equipped using the "Use" command).

-- In the PC-88 version of Tombs & Treasure, known as Asteka II in Japan, a hidden picture of a young girl can be found on disk B. If the player inserts the disk, the game will play a song composed by Takahito Abe (often called the "Theme of Miho" by fans) and will display a message saying: "Insert Disk-A and Reset."
+- In the PC-88 version of Tombs & Treasure, known as Asteka II in Japan, a hidden image of a young girl can be found on Disk-B. When the player inserts the disk, the game will play a song composed by Takahito Abe (often called the "Theme of Miho" by fans) and will display a message saying: "Insert Disk-A and Reset."
 However, if the player types "MIHO," a message will display saying "PASS-WORD OK!
 WAIT!
 SECRET PROGRAM MAKING" and a young girl will appear onscreen.
 The girl will say different things when the space bar is selected such as repeating the message about resetting the computer and advertising that Romancia is now on sale .
-According to an anecdote shared by Yoshio Kiya and Tomoo Yamane in 2017, this girl is apparently modeled after the daughter of Masaya Hashimoto, Asteka's head programmer and co-creator of Ys .
+According to an anecdote shared by Yoshio Kiya and Tomoo Yamane at a presentation in 2017, the girl was modeled after the daughter of Masaya Hashimoto, Asteka's head programmer and co-creator of Ys .
 His daughter's name is Hitomi and she was 1 and a half years old at the time .

 - Game Preservation Society's "Ask the Legendary Game Creators" Panel with Yoshio Kiya and Tomoo Yamane (2017) - Anecdotes shared by kow_tar (Source).